The burning of waste is an illegal practice and is an offence under the following legislation:

 The burning of waste includes a wide range of activities, and it is important that members of the public understand what activities are not acceptable, why these activities are not acceptable, and the dangers posed to people and the environment by committing such activities.

-However, a temporary exemption is available to farmers who are permitted to burn certain agricultural green waste in controlled circumstances - see section on temporary agricultural exemption.
+In recent years, a temporary exemption has been available to farmers who are permitted to burn certain agricultural green waste in controlled circumstances, however this will come to an end on 30th November 2023 - see below section on the ending of the temporary agricultural exemption.

 Burning of waste is a term that covers the following scenarios:

 - Householders burning waste in their own yard or garden, either in an exposed pile or in a barrel also known as ‘backyard burning’.

 - Burning of cut tree limbs, hedge clippings or other green waste resulting from landscaping/gardening works.

 - Burning of waste in open fires, ranges and other solid fuel appliances within one’s home, i.e. using waste as an alternative fuel source.

 - Using rubbish burners that are sold in shops nationwide.
 These are also called garden/home incinerators.